TinyTerra/ComfyUI_tinyterraNodes/README.md

   + 'esc' => _Close Fullscreen Mode_
   + Show UI with mouse hover in Slideshow mode

-**Advanced XYPlot**
+**Advanced XY(Z)Plot**
-+ pipeKSampler/SDXL input to generate xy plots using any previous input nodes.
++ pipeKSampler/SDXL input to generate xyz plots using any previous input nodes.
     + _(Any values not set by xyPlot will be taken from the corresponding nodes)_

 + Advanced xyPlot can take multiple variables for each axis somewhat programmatically.

++ Any image input - Use the 'advPlot images' node to create an xyplot from any image input.

 Syntax:
 ```